KylaFitzpatrick/News_Scrape/README.md

 ### State your role in the app development

-My role in development was using node, express, express handlebars, cheerio, and mongodb to generate an app to save articles from the San Francsico Chronicle.
+My role in development was using node, express, express handlebars, cheerio, mongoose, and mongodb to generate an app to save articles from the San Francsico Chronicle.